Everything you need to know about taking over a company

 Finally, the candidate must be reactive because the procedure is short.

-What are the pitfalls to avoid?
+What are the pitfalls

 Given the significant risks inherent in this type of operation candidates should engage experienced advisors (chartered accountants, lawyers…), whose experience and knowledge can help in making the right strategic decisions.